willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ##### Two stream

-A biologically inspired architecture based on the two-stream visual processing hypothesis is introduced in [@simonyan2014_TwoStreamConvolutionalNetworks].
+A biologically inspired architecture based on the two-stream visual processing hypothesis for action recognition is introduced in [@simonyan2014_TwoStreamConvolutionalNetworks].
 The two stream hypothesis states that two processing streams are used in the brain for processing visual input: the dorsal stream for motion, good at detecting and recognising movements; and the ventral stream recognising form, good at detecting objects.
-An architecture with two streams based on the biological hypothesis is given, it has two streams, the spatial for handling the appearance(analog of the ventral stream) and the temporal for handling the motion(analog of the dorsal stream).
+The proposed model uses two separate CNNs each taking a different input based on the two stream hypothesis: the spatial for handling the appearance (analog of the ventral stream) and the temporal for handling the motion (analog of the dorsal stream).
 A video sequence is processed to obtain the optical flow frames using the TVL1[@zach2007_DualityBasedApproach] algorithm which are used as input to the temporal stream, and a single frame is used as input to the spatial stream.
 The two streams process the inputs in parallel each of which produces an action prediction, the results are then combined using a linear classifier, see [@fig:architecture:two-stream].

 The spatial stream takes in a single input frame $\tau$, size $W \times H \times 3$ (using RGB images).
 The corresponding input to the temporal stream is $W